couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 The goal is to abstract away regularly needed queries relative to indexes and provide a simple API.
 This way the user can focus on his business related `N1QL` queries, without having to think twice about the boilerplate of creating indexes.

 # General Design
 The API will be added to the `BucketManager` class of each SDK.
-In its blocking form, the API is made up of **6** base methods:
+In its blocking form, the API is made up of at least **6** base methods:
  - `listIndex`: lists all the indexes relating to the current `Bucket` using the `system:indexes` N1QL view.
  - `createPrimaryIndex`: create a primary index on the current Bucket.
  - `createIndex`: create a secondary GSI index on the current Bucket.